-Eleonore Schönmaier’s Field Guide to the Lost Flower of Crete is forthcoming in June 2021 (McGill-Queen’s University Press).
-Her collections are widely praised in reviews.
+Eleonore Schönmaier’s Field Guide to the Lost Flower of Crete was published in 2021 (McGill-Queen’s University Press).
 Wavelengths of Your Song (MQUP) was published in German translation as Wellenlängen deines Liedes in 2020 by parasitenpresse (Cologne).
 Dust Blown Side of the Journey (MQUP) was a finalist for the Eyelands Book Awards (Greece).
 Treading Fast Rivers (MQUP) was a finalist for the Gerald Lampert Memorial Award for best first book of poetry in Canada.
 She has taught advanced fiction courses at St. Mary’s University, creative writing at Mount Saint Vincent University, and has worked as a poetry mentor for the Writers’ Federation of Nova Scotia.
 Her poetry has been set to music by Canadian, Dutch, Scottish, American and Greek composers and she has performed her poetry in concert with The New European Ensemble among others.
 She has won the Alfred G. Bailey Prize, the Earle Birney Prize, and the National Broadsheet Contest 2019.
-Published in League of Canadian Poets Poem in Your Pocket Day Brochure in 2018, 2019 and 2021, she has also been widely anthologised including in Best Canadian Poetry.
+Published in League of Canadian Poets Poem in Your Pocket Day Brochure in 2018, 2019 and 2021, she has also been widely anthologised in the United States and Canada including in Best Canadian Poetry.
 Her poetry was presented in a twelve page feature by The New Quarterly.
 “Live-Retrieved Memory: the Poetry of Eleonore Schönmaier.” https://eleonoreschonmaier.com

 Field Guide to the Lost Flower of Crete. (poetry).
 Montreal & Kingston – London -Chicago: 2021, McGill-Queen’s University Press.